zlatanvasovic/hackwork/README.md

 * `set.variables.php` — layout variables
 * `set.functions.php` — layout functions

+Every `set.*.php` file in `layouts/*/` should be included in layout.
+You can add special `set.` files, e.g. for constants and classes.

 ## Data

 `data/` is place where is content of pages.